In today’s data driven world, a bike computer or speedometer is almost a necessity for any cyclist.

 Some comes with fully customisable screens with various data fields while some aren’t.
-When it comes to operating the bike computer, they range from full touchscreen to button operated, with some having a hybrid of both.
+They also range from full touchscreen to button operated, with some having a hybrid of both.

 It all boils down to your personal preference and how comfortable you’re with it.

-In general, the more features a bike computer has, the less battery life it will offer.
+In general, the more features, the less battery life it will offer.

-If you opt for a bike computer with a large, dynamic and color screen with tons of connectivity options like the Garmin Edge 1030, then you can bet that it will run through its battery life faster than a basic model.
+If you opt for one with a large, dynamic and color screen with tons of connectivity options like the Garmin Edge 1030, then you can bet that it will run through its battery life faster than a basic model.

-Basic bike computers with small monochrome displays may not look beautiful, but they get the job done when it comes to longer-lasting battery life.
+Basic ones with small monochrome displays may not look beautiful, but they get the job done when it comes to longer-lasting battery life.